Worst-Case Services and State-Based Scheduling: Feasible Schedules

 \begin{theorem} {\it If $\bs\psi^{[\Omega]}$ is schedulable and $\mu$ is feasible,

 } \end{theorem}

-Since $\mb{P}(\beta_\mu)$ is non-empty, by proving this theorem, we will for the first time establish I3 in Theorem \ref{T:schedulability}, that is, establish the existence of feasible schedules, and thus finally prove that theorem.
-We call $\mb{P}(\beta_\mu)$ the {\it \textbf{feasible permutohedron}} under $\mu$, which is line segment $\overline{A'B'}$ in Figure \ref{F:FeasibleRegion}.
-Although each feasible permutohedron is but one slice of $\mb{F}$, by putting all of them together, we can reassemble the entire $\mb{F}$.
-Notice that $\mb{P}(\beta_\mu)$ could be highly degenerate.
-For instance, in the case that $\mu = q^{\l\Omega\r} \leq c$, it shrinks to a single point, $q^{[\Omega]}$.\footnote{In general, $\mb{P}(\beta_\mu)$ is {\it degenerate} if not all its $n!$ vertices are distinct from each other.
-Although we will not show it here, it can be shown that, due to the constant-capacity nature of our capacity model, $\mb{P}(\beta_\mu)$ is almost always degenerate to a rather significant degree.}
+Since $\mb{P}(\beta_\mu)$, the permutohedron generated by $\beta_\mu$, is non-empty, by proving this theorem, we establish I1 of Theorem~\ref{T:schedulability}, that is, we establish the existence of feasible schedules, and thus prove Theorem~\ref{T:schedulability}.
+We call $\mb{P}(\beta_\mu)$ the {\it \textbf{feasible permutohedron}} under $\mu$.
+Although each feasible permutohedron is but one slice of $\mb{F}$, by putting the slices together, we can assemble $\mb{F}$.
+When $n=2$, $\mb{P}(\beta_\mu)$ is a line segment.
+In Fig.~\ref{F:FeasibleRegion}, it is $\overline{A'B'}$.
+When $n=3$, $\mb{P}(\beta_\mu)$ is a hexagon.
+When $n=4$, it is a truncated octahedron.
+These cases are depicted in Fig.~\ref{F:Polymatroids}.
+Notice that $\mb{P}(\beta_\mu)$ can be highly degenerate.
+When, for instance, $\mu = q^{\l\Omega\r} \leq c$, $\mb{P}(\beta_\mu)$ shrinks to a single point, $q^{[\Omega]}$.\footnote{In general, $\mb{P}(\beta_\mu)$ is {\it \textbf{degenerate}} when not all of its $n!$ vertices are distinct.
+Although we will not do so here, it can be shown that, due to our service model's constant-capacity assumption, $\mb{P}(\beta_\mu)$ is almost always degenerate to a rather significant degree.}